 She turned him down, but this did not stop Hans from writing a fairy tale which was inspired by her.
 It was called The Nightingale, about (you guessed it) a precious and beautiful bird that serenades the emperor.
 After that, Jenny Lind was given the nickname “The Swedish Nightingale.”

 Andersen had a long and prosperous life.
-He died in Copenhagen on August 4, 1875, His death is thought to be caused by complications of liver cancer and other injuries.
+He died in Copenhagen on August 4, 1875, His death is thought to be caused by complications of liver cancer.

 Andersen’s stories are still widely read.
 Many have been adapted as Disney features, including The Ugly Duckling, The Little Mermaid and Frozen — adapted from The Snow Queen.
 In the original story the Snow Queen was an evil kidnapper, nowhere near as kind as Elsa!